-PLA of up to £1,821, subject to income assessment, is available to students with one or more dependent children regardless of the age of the children.
+A PLA of up to £1,557, subject to income assessment, is available to students with one or more dependent children regardless of the age of the children.
 It is income assessed and can be paid whether or not student parents use registered or approved childcare.

-PLA is intended to cover some of the additional costs incurred by students with dependent children, such as higher travel costs, books, and equipment needed for the course.
+The PLA is intended to cover some of the additional costs incurred by students with dependent children, such as higher travel costs, and books and equipment needed for the course.
+Students do not have to be using registered or approved childcare to be eligible for the PLA.
 PLA is not treated as income when students are assessed for income-related benefits, including Housing Benefit.

-There is no requirement for a student to apply separately for PLA.
+There is no requirement for a student to apply separately for the PLA.
 Provided they have indicated on their application that they have dependent children, there is no requirement for them to make any separate request to receive this grant.

-Subject to an assessment of income, PLA will be paid to:
+Subject to an assessment of income, the PLA will be paid to:

-- FT students with dependent children who are assessed to receive at least £1 of CCG and/or £1 of ADG (Such students are entitled to receive the full amount of PLA (£1,821). - FT students with dependent children who are eligible in principle for ADG and/or CCG but are not entitled to receive any payments of those grants because the income of their dependants is sufficiently high to offset them.
-After applying the dependants' income (as specified below) against the ADG and the CCG, any remaining income is set against the PLA on a pound-for-pound basis. - FT students with dependent children who have no adult dependants and are not eligible for the CCG because they are not using registered or approved childcare.
+- full-time students with dependent children who are assessed to receive at least £1 of CCG and/or £1 of ADG.
+Such students are entitled to receive the full amount of PLA (£1,557); - full-time students with dependent children who are eligible in principle for the ADG and/or the CCG but are not entitled to receive any payments of those grants because the income of their dependants is sufficiently high to offset them.
+After applying the dependants' income (as specified below) against the ADG and the CCG, any remaining income is set against the PLA on a pound for pound basis; - full-time students with dependent children who have no adult dependants and are not eligible for the CCG because they are not using registered or approved childcare.
 Dependants' income (as specified below) is set against the PLA on a £ for £ basis after applying the appropriate threshold.